didillysquat/kopp_2021_fowl/README.md

 Install one of [Singularity](https://singularity.lbl.gov/install-linux) of [Docker](https://docs.docker.com/get-docker/).

+N.B.
+This pipeline has been tested more thoroughly with Singularity than Docker, so we recommend running with Singularity where possible.

+Running with docker may require some tweaking of the `workflow.containerEngine` directive.

 Provide your chosen container management system at the profile flag e.g.:
 `-profile singularity` or `-profile docker`.